 Director of Vocations

-At the direction of Bishop Deeley, the Director of Vocations oversees Totus Tuus in the Diocese of Portland.
+At the direction of Bishop Deeley, the director of the Office of Vocations and Seminarians oversees Totus Tuus in the Diocese of Portland.
 This responsibility includes the oversight of all program budgeting, funding, communication, organization, and staffing in the Diocese of Portland.
-The current Director of Vocations is Fr.
-Gregory Dube.